ankumar/ankumar/README.md

 “Open standards are the best way to make sure that everybody in the industry is involved in setting the direction of technology in our industry.”
 - APIs/Apps Development - https://github.com/tufan-io/noun-and-verb-src (Private, Open Source soon!)
-- Machine Learning Development - https://app.chaya.ai/ (Private, Open Source soon!)
+- ML Model Development - https://app.chaya.ai/ (Private, Open Source soon!)
 - Meta Data Management - https://github.com/open-metadata/OpenMetadata (Open Source)

 ---